Sage BES875UK Barista Express Espresso Machine (An In-depth Review)

 The quality build of this machine (which consists of Italian made parts) ensures that the espresso you are brewing is true to the finest tastes in Italy (4).

 Again, she loses half a point here because of its a brushed stainless steel casing over plastic internals.
-But for $699.95 (5), nobody is going to sell you a fully stainless steel machine.
+But for its price range, nobody is going to sell you a fully stainless steel machine.
 They would go bankrupt.

 Customers seem to love how the Barista Express is built, and it comes with a one-year limited warranty for your peace of mind.